24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 • Commercial vans and trucks

-All of these trucks pose an inherent threat to the drivers around them by virtue of their size, a threat made all the more serious by negligent truckers and trucking companies.
+These trucks pose an inherent threat to the drivers around them because of their size.
+A threat made all the more serious by negligent truckers and trucking companies.

 Do I Need a Truck Accident Attorney?